The best filter coffee machines, tested and reviewed

-Our team of experts tested a range of filter coffee machines across a variety of price points, and scored them against strict criteria like design, ease of use, and the quality of the coffee.
-Read on to discover our top recommendations, and for more inspiration, check out our guide to selecting the best coffee machine for your budget.
+As a qualified barista (and lover of filter coffee) I've tested a range of filter coffee machines over the last few years, from budget models to more expensive, sophisticated pieces of kit.
+Read on to discover my top picks, and for more inspiration, check out Good Food's guide to selecting the best coffee machine for your budget.

-We've also got tried-and-tested picks of the best espresso machines, best coffee pod machines, best bean-to-cup machines and best coffee grinders.
-Plus, find out more about how to recycle electricals and appliances at the end of their life.
+I've also compiled a range of tried-and-tested picks of the best espresso machines, best coffee pod machines, best bean-to-cup machines and best coffee grinders.
+If you're ready to replace your appliance, you can find out more about how to recycle electricals at the end of their life in our guide, too.

 Best filter coffee machines at a glance

-• Best filter coffee machine for large quantities: KitchenAid Drip coffee maker, £151.95
+- Most stylish filter coffee machine: KitchenAid Drip coffee maker, £151.95

 Jump to: